Intro CS Syllabus

 Computer Science requires two major efforts of a student.
 First, they must learn how to break problems down into a structured solution that can be turned into a program.
 Second, they must learn the syntax and operation of a programming language to code their solution in.
 Note that the ability to solve problems is at least as important (if not more important) than the ability to write functioning code; students should be prepared to spend a significant amount of their time planning their solutions before coding.

 In my experience, learning by doing provides the best route for absorbing the material.
-Thus, the student should feel free to make mistakes, ask questions, and try untested methods.
+Thus, the student should feel free to make mistakes (in fact are encouraged to make mistakes), ask questions, and try untested methods.
 I cannot overstate the value of asking questions early and often; Computer Science poses many difficulties, and these should be addressed as early on in class as possible.

 Grading